Skip to main content

 CKS viewers

 CKS viewers have the CKS Viewer IAM role.
-This role grants more limited permissions, which must be allocated by administrators.
+This role grants limited permissions, which administrators must allocate.

 CKS user permissions

-• Read permissions grant the user the ability to use all watch, get, and list verbs on cluster resources within their cluster.
+• Read permissions let the user use all watch, get, and list verbs on cluster resources within their cluster.

-• Write permissions grant the user the ability to create and patch cluster resources within their cluster.
+• Write permissions let the user create and patch cluster resources within their cluster.

 For the full permissions model, see IAM Access Policies and Legacy User Permissions.